KENTUCKY FARM BUREAU 2022 STATE PRIORITY ISSUES

 - Maintain allocating 50% of the Master Settlement Agreement funds to the Agricultural Development Board, and funds be spent for the purpose of improving the net farm income of individual farmers in production agriculture.

-- Support continued funding of the Soil Erosion & Water Quality Cost-Share Program.
+- Support continued funding of the Soil Erosion and Water Quality Cost-Share Program.

 - Support an efficient, well-administered and adequately financed Kentucky Department of Agriculture.